ml-archive/blog/source/_posts/2018-02-26-URLComponents.md

 `github "nodes-ios/Codemine" ~> 1.0`

-Update and you're done, you can now check if your URL contains specific query parameters or you can build your own `URL` and append parameters easily.
+Update and you're done, you can now check if your `URL` object contains specific query parameters or you can build your own `URL` and append parameters easily.

 Hey...you're welcome :)